smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 sdlManager.getScreenManager().changeLayout(templateConfiguration, new CompletionListener() {
     @Override
     public void onComplete(boolean success) {
-        // This listener will be ignored, and will use the Completion Listener sent in commit.
+        // This listener will be ignored, and will use the CompletionListener sent in commit.
     }
 });
 sdlManager.getScreenManager().setPrimaryGraphic(<#SDLArtwork#>);